We had to return, but this time, we did a lot of Scotland and a little taste of England

 Next, the castle.
 Quite a walk, no close parking even for us handicapped parking people.
 The winds were unbelievable, even for being so high up.
 The docent told us the UK was expecting a hurricane on Monday with 70 mph winds!
 He said the castle would definitely be closed, so we felt doubly lucky to have made it this year.
 A stop for a Drambuie and a beer at the Ship Inn, but they don't serve food until five, long after we would be gone.
 What DO these people DO?

 The priory was fantastic, echoes of time settling everywhere around the ruins and crumbled stones.
 Dark clouds chased us into one last remaining open shop where a pewter Celtic cross key chain, and gifts of Cathy and Josh left with us.
-We walked back to the harbour to watch the ships, with a stop at the Pilgrim Cafe for tea and cake.
+We walked back to the harbour to watch the ships, with a stop at the Pilgrim Cafe for tea and cake while it grew quite cold and started to rain.
 A lady came out of her house to feed the wild birds in the yard.
 We watched as her amazing cat followed her out and sat next to her, patiently watching the birds with absolutely no indications of hunger or the need to chase.